Sumeets-Code/UBlock/docs/README.md

 # UBlock
-It's an Evidence Protection System Using Blockchain Technology.
+It's an Evidence Tamper Protection Using Blockchain Technology.